nrlab-CRUK/INVAR2/docs/TechnicalDetails.md

 Returning to the raw data, a dataframe containing every read in the supplied bam files that overlaps with the genomic regions defined in the bed file/tumour mutations file is then annotated with all this information and more (tabix, cosmic, trinucleotide) in the "INVAR2/python/1_parse/addTabixAndTrinucleotides.py" script.

-createMutationsTable.R annotates if the bases on each read for each sample passes the cosmic and 1000genomes threshold and removes those with MQSB < defined threshold and blacklists those that have >=3 alt alleles or insufficient/too much depth.
-This function outputs a hidden mutation_table.filtered.rds file (to find the locaton type ```find -name mutation_table.filtered.rds``` while in the INVAR2 directory).
+The dataframe above is then filtered by the defined MQSB threshold and blacklists loci that have more than 3 alt alleles or insufficient/too much depth.
+It also annotates dataframe with True/False values if the loci passes the COSMIC and 1000 genomes thresholds.
+Done by "INVAR2/R/1-parse/createMutationsTable.R", it outputs a hidden mutation_table.filtered.rds file (to find the locaton type ```find -name mutation_table.filtered.rds``` while in the INVAR2 directory).

-offTargetErrorRates.R
-Calls mutationTable which is
+The error rates of each loci are then calculated in "INVAR2/R/1-parse/offTargetErrorRates.R" Calls mutationTable which is